kontor-project/blog/content/post/how-to-compile-openvsp-python-api.md

 draft: false
 ---

 So you want to get dirty with OpenVSP?
 That's pretty ambitious.
-Being able to modify our models programatically can be very useful when using scripting methods.
+Being able to modify your models programatically can be very useful when using scripting methods.
 However, this is also not as easy as I thought it would be... so I decided to make a post about it.
-Let's go over the steps I went through to get OpenVSP accessible to my python scripts.
+Let's go over the steps I went through to get OpenVSP accessible to your python scripts.
 Note: I did this on a UNIX based OS, so it probably won't help Windows users.

 # Compiling OpenVSP